 However, those worrying about going bald needn’t worry: if you begin treatment before areas become completely bald and shiny you have a very good chance of treating your hair loss medically.
 A comprehensive hair loss treatment plan devised specifically for you will generally include the two clinically proven hair loss medications minoxidil and Propecia.

-Minoxidil is applied locally to the areas of shedding and The Belgravia Pharmacy makes a variety of concentrations up to a combined daily dosage of 18% when a high strength minoxidil +azelaic acid cream is included in your treatment plan.
-Propecia, the other medication licensed by the MHRA to treat hair loss is a daily tablet that works by blocking DHT, the androgen that attacks hair follicles on the top of men with genetic predisposition to baldness, causing follicles to shrink and produce weaker hair, and eventually no hair at all.
+Minoxidil is applied locally to the areas of shedding and Belgravia offers a variety of high strength minoxidil products; information about these is available directly from the clinic.
+Propecia (finasteride 1mg), the other medication licensed by the MHRA to treat hair loss is a daily tablet that works by blocking DHT, the androgen that attacks hair follicles around the top of the scalp in men with a genetic predisposition to hereditary baldness, causing follicles to shrink and produce weaker hair, and eventually no hair at all.

 The Belgravia Centre—————————————————————————————————–